SharedType/sharedtype/doc/Development.md

 ```
 Optionally setup `MVND_HOME` to use [maven daemon](https://github.com/apache/maven-mvnd) by `./mvnd`

+Choose maven profiles in IDE accordingly as below.

 ### Maven profiles
 * `dev` and `release` - control whether to include test maven modules during build.
 * `it` - enable integration test profile. `internal` folder is shared source between `processor` and `it`,